open-wa/wa-automate-nodejs/docs-v3/docs/api/classes/api_Client.Client.md

 :::

 Sends a text message to given chat

-If you need to send a message to new numbers please see [these instructions:](https://docs.openwa.dev/pages/The%20Client/licensed-features.html#sending-messages-to-non-contact-numbers)
+A license is **NOT** required to send messages with existing chats/contacts.
+A license is only required for starting conversations with new numbers.

 #### Parameters